Blog

 Get a Fuller Picture of What Your Senior Needs

 When your elderly family member first starts to need help, she may only need certain types of help.
 It’s important to determine where exactly she needs help now so that you can target your solutions appropriately.
-She might need help with mobility issues, with personal care tasks, or with home safety.
+She might need help with mobility issues, with Personal Home Care tasks, or with home safety.
 It’s also important to determine when she needs help the most often.
 She might only need help with certain tasks or at certain times of day.

 Determine What You Can Realistically Do